-- April 21st: Open 4 Business Entry Form Due by Midnight: Applications Available in February
+- April 2nd: Open 4 Business Entry Form Due by Midnight

-- April 26th: Uptown Marion Open 4 Business Competition, Uptown Marion (closed to the public)
+- April 6th: Uptown Marion Open 4 Business Competition, Uptown Marion

-- June 27th: Semi-Finalist State Level Judging – Open 4 Business Competition, (closed to the public)
+- May 28th: Semi-Finalist State Level Judging – Open 4 Business Competition

-- August 27th: Statewide Open 4 Business Competition, Dubuque (open to the public)
+- July 27th: Statewide Open 4 Business Competition, Iowa City

 - $1,000 – Uptown Marion Winner (advances to State Competition)